Saneity04/Solderingiron907arduino/README.md

 board made with donut board \
 The Mosfet and D9 wire must be far from MCP602 and analog wire to prevent high frequency feedback \
 0.1uF decoupling capacitor is optional but recommended to add for stability on encoder and analog wire \
-Mosfet is IRF520n with small heatsink instead of IRFZ44n for simpler driving circuit \
+Mosfet is IRF520n with small heatsink instead of IRFZ44n \
 Diode must be fast recovery type if using other than UF5408

 ## Calibration :